MicrosoftDocs/power-automate-docs/articles/flows-excel.md

 ---
-title: Use flows in Excel for the web
+title: Use flows with Excel for the web
 description: Learn how to use the flows feature in Excel for the web. ms.date: 06/30/2023
 author: sbasi19